-The CPUs need to have sufficient room between them to allow for I/O wiring, and additional room to ensure that the wiring does not hamper cooling.
-The CPU's must be mounted close enough so that the length of the Connecting Cable does not exceed 4 meters.
+ClearanceThe CPUs need to have sufficient room between them to allow for I/O wiring, and additional room to ensure that the wiring does not hamper cooling.
+The CPU's must be mounted close enough so that the length of the Connecting Cable between any CPU and the Link Adapter does not exceed 4 meters.

-Cooling Fan

-Ensure adequate ventilation is provided for the PCs.
+Cooling Fan Ensure adequate ventilation is provided for the PCs.
 A cooling fan is not always necessary, but may be needed if the PC is mounted in a warm or enclosed area or over a source of heat.
 Although it is best to avoid installing the PC in a warm area, use a cooling fan or an air conditioner, as shown in the following illustration, to maintain the ambient temperature within specifications.